pegerto/akka-spider/README.md

 ```

-Visualize the oput by converting the dot into a png
+Visualize the output by converting the dot into a png

 ```
 dot -Tpng output.dot > output.png